Home > All Guitars > Gibson Guitars > Gibson Resale Value

 I firmly believe that once something is classified as an antique no individual, company, corporation or entity should have the right to try to hoard the intellectual property for any period of time beyond that.

 I'm not saying that a company shouldn't have the rights to a trademark.
 For example a bell shaped truss rod cover or a distinctive head stock or even the name by which the item is called.
 I don't believe that anyone should ever copy those type of trademarks.
 I for one have never knowingly done so.
-Excepting in cases where a particular company has hired me or anyone else to reproduce or Ghostbuild a custom guitar for one of their famous celebrity endorsers.
+Excepting in cases where a particular company has hired me or anyone else to Reproduce or Ghostbuild a custom guitar for one of their famous celebrity endorsers.
 "This is altogether another story and, many companies hate me for exposing them for this."
 There are people who own these guitars who hate me for my little exposé's, and many dealers who are overstocked with a lot of krap they are trying to sell don't appreciate me for my rants.
 They don't want the consumers to know things like such & such guitar is made in Korea and assembled in the USA and legally called an American Guitar.

 Be aware that many famous guitar players are playing custom made replicas of the brand they are touting as being high quality.
 The most publicized Milli Vanilli'ish case was Slash', who publicly came out and told the world in several interviews, that his Gibson Les Paul's were all custom made by a small time Ghostbuilder in Los Angeles, who goes only by "MAX."
 Slash was very cool to do that.
 My respect for him went up about 3 notches when I read that article.